turboapps/docs/reference/command_line/uninstalli.md

       --wait-after-exit      Leave process open after it exits
 ```

-#### Uninstalling a Subscription's Image
+#### Uninstalling an Image that is Part of a Subscription
-A image removed by `uninstalli` will not be updated and reinstalled by a subscription.
-It can be reinstalled with the `subscribe` command.
+An image removed by `uninstalli` will not be updated or reinstalled during the subscription update process.
+However, it can be reinstalled by running the `subscribe` command again.